PulsedLight3D/PulsedLight3dScanner/README.md

 - Two long USB cables!
 #### Arduino Setup
 ![](readmeAssets/img/3dScanner_bb.png)

+To install the Arduino software, open "arduino/PulsedLight3dScanner/PulsedLight3dScanner.ino" and install it to the main Arduino.

 #### Hardware Setup

 Below you'll see a few pictures of the fully assembled "rig".
 I let the PanaVise hold the servo/sensor assembly and zip-tied the arduinos to the top of the PanaVise.
 I used electrical tape to attach the PanaVise to the tripod.